 "The only thing that separates us from the animals is our ability to accessorize."
 Clairee from the movie Steel Magnolias

 Pecan Tassies are mini bite size pecan pies, addictive little mouthfuls that are crunchy, nutty, gooey, flaky, and easy to pop one after another.

-Nobody is sure where this recipe originated, but they are though to be Southern so they are most likely from Georgia, Florida, or Texas where pecans are important cash crops.
+Nobody is sure where this recipe originated, but they are thought to be Southern so they are most likely from Georgia, Florida, or Texas where pecans are important cash crops.
 These tasty tartlets are often served at Southern weddings, but are most common at Christmas and Thanksgiving, when pecans are still fresh.
 In the movie Steel Magnolias, Clairee (played by Olympia Dukakis) serves them to the gang at the beauty shop.

 Occasionally called Tea Time Tassies, they likely got their name because they are made in little cups, and the word tasse means cup in French (to make them, you need mini muffin pans, shown below).

-My wife served them to me when were dating and they played no small role in my decision to propose marriage.
+My wife served them to me when we were dating and they played no small role in my decision to propose marriage.
 She got her recipe from her Aunt Dee who called them Crunch Cups.

 A bit of a pain to make, these golden cups with their mahogany filling are worth the effort.
 Cook them a day in advance if you can.
 I think they're better after a day of aging.
 They can be kept for a week at room temp in an airtight container or they can be frozen and kept for a month.

 Makes.
 About 2 dozen tassies

 Preparation time.
 1 hour